 Most visitors to Rovaniemi stay in one of two main areas.
-There’s the city centre which has a good selection of hotels and holiday rentals.
-The bonus is you have easy access to shops, restaurants and transport, but you’re in a city so it’s not quite the full idyllic snowy winter wonderland experience.
+First is the city centre, which has a good selection of hotels and holiday rentals, including some budget options.
+The bonus is you have easy access to shops, restaurants and transport, but you’re in the middle of a city so it’s not quite the full idyllic snowy winter wonderland experience.

 What to pack for Rovaniemi in winter

 Getting kitted up for cold weather is all about layering.
 Start with a base layer of thermals, with a long-sleeved top and leggings/long johns – Uniqlo and Icebreaker are some of my favourites.
 Then add a fleece or woolly jumper, pair of waterproof ski trousers and warm coat (I just invested in a Rab coat* but any ski jacket or thick down coat would work).